Modern slavery statement

 The University is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 To ensure that this commitment is met in a consistent and appropriate manner the University ensures that modern slavery is addressed within our trading terms.

 Our Human Resource Policies ensure that workers are appointed legally, and rigorous checks are carried out on all new appointments both permanent and fixed term including student workers and international researchers.
 Policies are fully supported by Guidance for Managers.
-The appointment of temporary or interim resources are approved by the Resources Committee and monitored by both Human Resources and Procurement.
+The appointment of temporary or interim resources are approved by the Resources Committee and monitored by both the People Team and Procurement.

-The University has appointed a Director of Equality, Diversity and Inclusion, who will be supported by the Human Resources team in delivering the agenda from the staff perspective.
-The HR team is responsible for supporting equality and diversity policy development and implementation, and seeks to engage all University staff in promoting a positive and fully inclusive work environment The University gives legal consideration to the requirements of the Equality Act 2010 through an Equality Impact Assessment process by reviewing all the equality impact assessment carried out on the University policies, functions and practices.
+The University has appointed a Director of Equality, Diversity and Inclusion, who will be supported by the People Team in delivering the agenda from the staff perspective.
+The People Team is responsible for supporting equality and diversity policy development and implementation, and seeks to engage all University staff in promoting a positive and fully inclusive work environment.
+The University gives legal consideration to the requirements of the Equality Act 2010 through an Equality Impact Assessment process by reviewing all the equality impact assessment carried out on the University policies, functions and practices.

 The University is committed in its pursuit of academic excellence to equality of opportunity and to a pro-active and inclusive approach to equality, which supports and encourages all under-represented groups, promotes an inclusive culture, and values diversity.